aless80/pypuma-Obsolete/README.md

 ## TODO
 s1,s2,t1,t2 are hardcoded
 I renamed scripts from panda to puma and rebuild the setup.
 I might have forgotten something somewhere
+Stuff is still called pandas in scripts and in this README.
-Finish renaming all 'panda' to 'puma' int his README. rewrite this README.
+rewrite this README.
 Anaconda nice to mention.
 Update the example from pandas to puma. update citations and descriptions. check all links. figures!

 Check david's python commands in this README